Sdim: A Qudit Stabilizer Simulator: Validation and evaluation of qudit stabilizer tableau simulation

 \section{Validation and evaluation of qudit stabilizer tableau simulation}

-Sdim is best understood in action.
+The tableau is best understood in action.
 Throughout this section, we will introduce its key components and features.
-As a guided example, we will demonstrate how these components arise in a simple quantum circuit.
-The tutorial case here will be a circuit that runs a qutrit variant of the \textit{Deutsch-Josza algorithm}.
+As a guided example, we will demonstrate how these components arise in a quantum circuit, namely a qutrit variant of the \textit{Deutsch-Josza algorithm}.